delvianv/delvianv/README.md

 borrowing books from my local library.
 That was before we had the Internet as we know it today.
 I learned my second and third languages, Pascal and Java, in 2001 when my high school started teaching programming.
 I also learned **Python** and **JavaScript** around that time, which are the main languages that I use today.
-I built a complete point-of-sale app in Pascal for my final project when I graduated high school.
+I made a complete point-of-sale app in Pascal for my final project when I graduated high school.

-I also learned **Linux** from books and CDs that I borrowed from the local library around 2001, and I’ve been using it as my main workstation ever since.
+I also learned **Linux** from books and CDs that I borrowed from my local library around 2001, and I’ve been using it as my main workstation ever since.
 I also have experience using Windows and macOS.